simon387/notes/java/liferay.md

 + open en edit mode the theme folder with IDEA, so you don't need to build and deploy
 + use ```<finalName>theme-name-theme</finalName>``` in the pom
 + use ```src="/theme-name-theme/img/logo-blu.png"``` for images
++ ```liferay-plugin-package.properties``` there are the name of the theme/hook/app that final admin user can see in the portal's control panel.

 #### examples